Skip To Content

 Preparation for Registration and Licensure

 The MAAT program provides a curriculum that fulfills the current Art Therapy Credentials Board Registration (ATR) and Board Certification (BC) guidelines and qualifies graduates to apply for the Pennsylvania Licensed Professional Counselor (LPC) credential offered through the Bureau of Professional & Occupational Affairs State Board of Social Workers, Marriage & Family Therapists, and Professional Counselors.
+The Cedar Crest MAAT program meets the educational requirements to apply for credentials through the ATCB.
+Graduates may choose to complete the required post-graduate supervised experience hours and to sit the ATCBE examination.

 In conjunction with the national credentials, art therapists may seek professional licensure.
 Licensure is a process regulated by each individual state.
 As of 2021, Connecticut, Delaware, New Jersey, New Mexico, Kentucky, Mississippi, Maryland, and Oregon offer an art therapy specific license.
 Additionally, Texas, New York, Pennsylvania, Wisconsin, and Utah regulate art therapy under another professional license.
 Out-of-state students should consult with an advisor about licensure before admittance to the program.